-I thought I’d give it a couple weeks before I spoke about New Year’s Resolutions.
+I thought I’d give it a couple weeks before I spoke about making a New Years Resolution.
 Did you make any?
 Have any of them already fallen to the wayside?
-Although New Year’s resolutions are obviously personal to an individual, there are plenty of “greatest hits” that show up for lots of us time and time again.
+Although New Years resolutions are obviously personal to an individual, there are plenty of “greatest hits” that show up for lots of us time and time again.
 That’s because things like losing weight, quitting smoking, and getting more exercise are perennial goals that we all feel could have a big impact on our lives.

 It’s a common misconception that you are either born with a great memory or you aren’t.
 Decades of research and personal experience has shown, however, that this idea just isn’t true.
 Men and women with poor memory habits can quickly improve, and even people who already have great memory skills can get a lot better.
 That’s because building a better memory is as much about mental exercise as it is natural ability… anyone can do it, and it doesn’t take as much effort as you might think.